YasanjithR/EduWave---core/README.md

 ### Windows

-Start MongoDB: Navigate to your MongoDB installation folder and execute mongod.exe.
+- Start MongoDB: Navigate to your MongoDB installation folder and execute mongod.exe.
-Build and start the Docker services:
-Build and start the Docker services:
+- Build and start the Docker services:
 ```bashc
 docker-compose build --no-cache
 ```